c00cjz00/q2pipeline/README.md

 And then lastly, execute the script that will install Tax4Fun and its dependencies.
 It also downloads the SILVA119 files needed for Tax4Fun *but not for closed-reference OTU picking* – these will still need downloading.
 Make sure you install R first (you don't need RStudio for this...)!

 `./scripts/install_tax4fun.R`

+**Note: Currently, it looks like this script is required each time you run a pipeline instance to make Tax4Fun work.
+I'll identify the issue soon I hope!**

 3. Grab a copy of the feature classifiers, either by making your own, asking me, or copying them from the group computer.
 Copy them into the folder labelled 'Classifiers'.
 Put the right classifier in the right folder e.g.;